Regular patterns, substitudes, Feynman categories and operads: Strictification of regular patterns

-\begin{blanko}{Regular patterns.} (Getzler~\cite{Getzler:0701767}) A {\em regular pattern} is a symmetric strong monoidal functor $\tau: \freesym C \to M$ such that \begin{enumerate} \item $\tau$ is essentially surjective \item the induced functor of presheaves $\tau^* : \PSh M \to \PSh {\freesym C}$ is strong monoidal for the Day convolution tensor product. \end{enumerate} Regular patterns form a $2$-category, namely the full sub-2-category of that of pinned symmetric monoidal categories spanned by the regular patterns. \end{blanko}
+A pinned symmetric monoidal category $\tau: \freesym C \to M$ is called {\em strict} when $M$ is a symmetric strict monoidal category and $\tau$ is a symmetric strict monoidal functor.
+A morphism $(F,G,\omega) : (C_1,\tau_1,M_1) \to (C_2,\tau_2,M_2)$ is {\em strict} when $G$ is a symmetric strict monoidal functor and $\omega$ is the identity.
+The locally full sub-$2$-category spanned by the strict objects and strict morphisms is denoted $\spSymMonCat$. \end{blanko}

-\begin{blanko}{Strict regular patterns.} A pinned symmetric monoidal category $(C,\tau,M)$ is called {\em strict} when $M$ is a symmetric {\em strict} monoidal category, and $\tau$ is a symmetric strict monoidal functor.
-A morphism $(F,G) : (C,\tau,M) \to (C',\tau',M')$ is {\em strict} when $G$ is a symmetric strict monoidal functor.
-The locally full sub-2-category spanned by the strict objects and strict morphisms is denoted $\pSymMonCat$.
-Strict regular patterns and strict morphisms thereof are defined in the same way, and the corresponding 2-category is denoted $\RPat$. \end{blanko}
+\begin{blanko}{Regular patterns.} (Getzler~\cite{Getzler:0701767}) A {\em regular pattern} is a symmetric strong monoidal functor $\tau: \freesym C \to M$ such that \begin{parenenumerate} \item $\tau$ is essentially surjective \item the induced functor of presheaves $\tau^* : \PSh M \to \PSh {\freesym C}$ is strong monoidal for the Day convolution tensor product. \end{parenenumerate} Regular patterns form a $2$-category $\RPat$, namely the full sub-$2$-category of $\pSymMonCat$ spanned by the regular patterns.

-\begin{cor} Every regular pattern $\tau:\freesym C \to M$ is equivalent to a strict one, $\tau' : \freesym C \to M'$, with the same category $C$.
-In particular, the inclusion functor of $\RPat$ into the 2-category of all regular patterns is a biequivalence. \end{cor} \begin{proof} This follows from Proposition~\ref{prop:strict} by noting that since $\tau$ is already essentially surjective by assumption, the fully faithful part of the factorisation will actually be an equivalence. \end{proof}
+A regular pattern (resp.~a morphism of regular patterns) is called {\em strict} when it is strict as a pinned symmetric monoidal category (resp.~a morphism of pinned symmetric monoidal categories).
+These form thus a full sub-$2$-category $\sRPat \subset \spSymMonCat$ and a locally full sub-$2$-category $\sRPat \subset \RPat$. \end{blanko}